Capitals advance with 6-3 win over Blue Jackets in Game 6 - Philly

 Foligno got the Blue Jackets to 5-3 at 8:22 in the third, but Columbus couldn't get closer.
 Eller added an empty-net goal with 14 seconds left.

+"It was a war out there," Trotz said.
+"It was a really strong series by them, and it forced us to the limit for sure."

 NOTES: Washington is the first team in NHL history to win a playoff series after losing each of the first two games at home in overtime. ...
-The Blue Jackets were 0 for 16 on power plays going back to overtime in Game 2. ...
-Washington again kept the Blue Jackets' best player Artemi Panarin off the score sheet after he had two goals and five assists in the first three playoff games. ...
-Columbus switched up its bottom three lines under Panarin-Dubois-Atkinson, moving Calvert - who has had three goals in the series - up from the third to the second.
-But the lines were switched up again soon after faceoff. ...
+Washington again kept the Blue Jackets' best player Artemi Panarin off the score sheet after he had two goals and five assists in the first three playoff games...
 The Blue Jackets are 2-8 at home in four postseason appearances. ...
 Ovechkin had five goals in the playoff series.

 Follow Mitch Stacy on Twitter at https://twitter.com/mitchstacy